ngarneau/gravity/README.markdown

 #Gravity Framework
-AUTHORS: Owain Lewis
-URL: Owainlewis.com

 Creative Commons (cc) Attribution 3.0 http://GravityFramework.com

-A rock solid set of modular cross browser defaults for building websites.

-Gravity is a powerful modular SCSS framework for building HTML5 websites.
-It uses SCSS and HAML in place of CSS and HTML5.
-Gravity does some basic setup work for you, giving you a rock solid starting point for your project and then gets out of your way.
-The modular nature of the framework means you can easily extend or remove elements you don't need.

-##Features

-+ Core CSS styling (reset styles, typography, baselines, grids)
-+ SASS Grid builder
+Gravity is a framework for building better websites.
+It's modular nature means you can choose to use as little or as much as you like.
+It will help you rapidly prototype rock solid websites that work in all web browsers.

+Set all your defaults in settings.scss.

+#Features

++ Sensible and pretty default styles for all elements
++ Modular file structure for easy customization
++ Pretty form styles by default
++ Intelligent responsive grid system
-+ CSS3 Mixins
++ SASS mixins for CSS3
-+ HAML templates and index.html files already set up
-+ Media Queries built in and ready to go
++ Media Queries baked in and ready to go

-##Mixin Syntax

-Gravity comes with a wide range of useful CSS3 mixins.
-Tired of writing multiple lines of vendor specific CSS?
-You can now add cross browser CSS3 to your projects with one line:
++ Pretty Rails flash messages
++ Table styles
++ CSS3 button style mixins
++ Typography that automatically adjusts to your baseline grid

+# CSS3 Mixins

++ Background-clip
++ Border-radius
++ Border-image
++ Box-shadow
++ Box-sizing
++ Columns
++ Font-face
++ Gradients
++ Opacity
++ Rotate
++ Scale
++ Text-shadow
++ Transform
++ Transition

+# Structure and Grid Mixins

+### Column Reset

+This mixin will set all columns to block level and full width.
+It's main use is in creating stacked columns for mobile layouts.

-	@include border-radius(5px);
+	@include column_reset();

 ## Install